 In the context of biology, energy conversion is a fundamental process that sustains life.
 Here’s an example:

-Photosynthesis: This is the process used by plants, algae, and certain bacteria to convert light energy, usually from the sun, into chemical energy in the form of glucose (a type of sugar).
-The organisms can then use this glucose for their metabolic processes, or “life functions.”
-In a way, these organisms are like little solar power plants, capturing and converting sunlight into usable energy!
+Photosynthesis is a process used by plants, algae, and certain bacteria.
+They convert light energy, usually from the sun, into chemical energy as glucose.
+This glucose is a type of sugar.
+The organisms then use this glucose for their metabolic processes or “life functions.”
+In a way, these organisms act like little solar power plants, capturing and converting sunlight into usable energy!

 Here’s another important example: